Michigan-Mycology/Lab-Code-and-Hacks/Fantastic_scripts_and_where_to_find_them.md

 # Phylogenomics associated scripts
 [under construction]

-# List of scripts avialable in the bioinfo foler on the LSA server
+# List of scripts available in the bioinfo foler on the LSA server
 [under construction]